-These mountains lie sprawling east to west from Afghanistan through Pakistan to India into Nepal, Tibet through Bhutan and ending in Burma.
-The most easily available access to the best of the Himalayas is in Northern India, Nepal, Tibet, and Bhutan.
+They sprawl east to west from Afghanistan through Pakistan to India into Nepal, Tibet through Bhutan and ending in Myanmar.
+The Himalayas cover approximately 75% of Nepal.